ThangLeQuoc/timer-ninja/README.md

 ./gradlew build
 ./gradlew publishToMavenLocal
 ```
-Then you shall be able to continue using without any problem.
+Then you shall be able to continue without any problem.

 ### Declare dependency on timer-ninja
 **Gradle**